A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Dependence on the parameter

 Hence, by the Center Manifold Theorem (see e.g. Theorem~1 on page~16 of~\cite{MR635782}), the point~$(u_s^0, v_s^0)$ has a stable manifold, which has dimension~$1$ and is tangent to the eigenvector of the linearized system associated to the strictly negative eigenvalue~$-u_s^0-\rho v_s^0$.

-Also, the graphicality and the monotonicity properties follow from the strict sign of~$\dot{u}$ and~$\dot{u}$.
-The smoothnes of the graphs follows from the smoothness of the center manifold.
-The fact that~$\gamma_0(0)=0$ is a consequence of the monotonicity property of~${u}$ and~${v}$, which ensures that the limit at~$t\to-\infty$ exists, and the fact that this limit has to lie on the prime integral in~\eqref{intprim}.
+Also, the monotonicity and the property of being a graph follow from the strict sign of~$\dot{u}$ and~$\dot{v}$.
+The smoothness of the graphs follows from the regularity of the center manifold.
+The fact that~$\gamma_0(0)=0$ is a consequence of the monotonicity property of~${u}$ and~${v}$, which ensures that the $\omega-$limit exists, and the fact that this limit has to lie on the prime integral in~\eqref{intprim}.
 The fact that~$\gamma_0(u_{\mathcal{M}}^0)=v_{\mathcal{M}}^0$ follows from formula~\eqref{form} and the monotonicity property.
 Formula~\eqref{def:gamma0} follows from the fact that any trajectory has to lie on the prime integral in~\eqref{intprim}. \end{proof}

-To state our next result concerning the dependence of the basin of attraction~$\mathcal{E}$ defined in~\eqref{DEFE} on the parameter~$a$, we give some notation.
+To state our next result concerning the dependence of~$\mathcal{E}$ defined in~\eqref{DEFE} on the parameter~$a$, we give some notation.
 We will make it explicit the dependence of the sets~$\mathcal{E}$ and~$\mathcal{B}$ on the parameter~$a$, by writing explicitly~$\mathcal{E}(a)$ and~$\mathcal{B}(a)$, and we will call

 and

 In this setting, we have the following statements:

 \begin{proposition}[Dependence of the dynamics on~$a$] \quad \begin{itemize} \item[(i)] We have that